Yahitas/Machine_Learning_Model_NR418/README.md

 The last QMD, "6_FINAL_TEMPLATE", can be used for other RGB drone imagery in the Carrizo Plain.
 The student/child model is already coded within the file.

 The data for the QMD files can be downloaded from this link: https://cpslo.sharepoint.com/:f:/r/sites/Carrizo_plain_NR418/Shared%20Documents/final_project/data?csf=1&web=1&e=JEFgRy

-Enjoy.
+All QMD data files have the following folder structure.
+Data Folder/
+1. /full_texuters
+2. /og_tif_files
+3. /output_tifs
+4. /pca_results
+5. /polygons
+6. /rds_outputs